-he's out to bring all glory to Jesus' name (5).
+"Christ" means "King."
+Put together, Paul is saying, "Paul, a slave of King Jesus."
+He's got the greatest honor: to be the servant of the incomparably greatest King who ever lived.
+He gives all his loyalty to Jesus; he's out to bring all glory to Jesus' name (5).
 He's even willing to die for his King Jesus.
 He's not ashamed of his status as a slave-he's proud of it!
-He's got the greatest privilege there is, to serve the King of kings.
+He's got the greatest privilege there is, to serve the King of kings and Lord of lords.
+What an introduction of himself!

 It's not just Paul's story; he's modeling for the Roman believers, and us, what real Christian life looks like.
 We no longer live for ourselves.
 We live in full surrender to Jesus.
 In chapter 6 Paul will unpack this.
 We used to be slaves of sin, but now we're slaves of our Lord Jesus.
 We don't serve him reluctantly or barely, with a slavish mentality.
 We present ourselves to him wholeheartedly, in deep gratitude for his grace.
-We're happy if we can just be his instrument (6:12).
-Instead of being used for a sinful purpose, by his grace we're now used for a righteous purpose, as Paul was.
+We're happy if we can just be his instrument.
+Instead of being used for a sinful purpose, by his grace we're now used for a righteous purpose, just as Paul was.

-Also, we should remember that Paul had been Christ's enemy, breathing threats and murder against the disciples of the Lord (Acts 9:1).
+Also, we should remember that Paul had been Christ's enemy.
+He'd been breathing threats and murder against the disciples of the Lord (Acts 9:1).
 But by his incongruous grace, Jesus called such a man to be his "apostle."
 "Apostle" means "sent one."
-Sending him, of all people, was only by his grace (1 Tim.
+Really, it was only by his grace (1 Tim.
 1:13-14).
-Jesus called this enemy not just to get work done, but to represent him.
-He made Paul one of his ambassadors (2 Cor.5:20).
+Jesus called this enemy in order to send him.
+It was not just to get work done; it was to represent him.
+He made Paul one of his ambassadors (2 Cor.
+5:20).
 How could Jesus trust such a man?
 At first, no one else could trust Paul.
 But Jesus did.
-It was the grace and mercy of Jesus that made Paul a trustworthy person (1 Cor.7:25).
-In his own ministry Paul could see this same grace and mercy of Jesus transforming sin-sick, broken people into new creations and trustworthy, reliable servants who love Jesus.
+It was the grace and mercy of Jesus that made Paul a trustworthy person (1 Cor.
+7:25).
+In his ministry Paul could see this same grace and mercy of Jesus transforming sin-sick, broken people into new creations and trustworthy, reliable servants who love Jesus.

 "Apostle" also means Paul was sent with the authority of Jesus.
-He was sent "not from man nor through man, but by Jesus Christ and God the Father" (Gal.1:1).
+He was sent "not from man nor through man, but by Jesus Christ and God the Father" (Gal.
+1:1).
 Later in this letter Paul says Jesus sent him especially to the Gentiles (11:13).
-And at the end of Romans Paul describes his ministry: "I will not venture to speak of anything except what Christ has accomplished through me to bring the Gentiles to obedience-by word and deed, by the power of signs and wonders, by the power of the Spirit of God..."
+And at the end of Romans Paul describes his ministry, saying, "I will not venture to speak of anything except what Christ has accomplished through me to bring the Gentiles to obedience-by word and deed, by the power of signs and wonders, by the power of the Spirit of God..."
 (15:18-19a).
 This is the evidence that Paul really has been living and working by the authority of Jesus: Lives were being changed by the power of the Holy Spirit.